Version control for beginners

 • create an R script in that project

-• write a simple script ("hello world" or 2 + 2 if you’re not an R person)
+• write a simple script or line of text ("hello world" or 2 + 2 if you’re not an R person)

 • save your R script in your project root